 It’s that time of the year: back to school.
 That’s valid for kids and also for my emails.
 After a break of a few weeks, they will start hitting your inbox again.

-Although I took a break from sending you my thoughts on strategy and storytelling, I didn’t stop helping executive leader clients during my “vacation”.
+Although I took a break from sending you my thoughts on strategy and storytelling, I didn’t stop helping executive leader clients.

-It turns out that several of them were wrestling with the same question.
+It turns out that several of them are wrestling with the same question.
 They are defining or redefining who exactly is their target customer.

-Translated in strategic storytelling jargon, that question is “Who is your hero in your story?”
+Translated in strategic storytelling jargon, that question is “Who is the hero in my story?”

 In strategic storytelling, the hero is never you.